aikidomusubi/aikidomusubi.com/en/classes.md

 _Due to the spread of the coronavirus disease (COVID-19), karate classes for children are temporarily suspended._

+## Iaijutsu classes

+_Iaijutsu_ is a combative quick-draw sword technique.
+This art of drawing the Japanese sword (_katana_) is one of the Japanese basic martial art disciplines in the education of the classical samurai. _Ryūshin Shouchi-ryū_ is a kobudō (ancient martial art) school specialized in iaijutsu.
+This system is based on the traditional fencing originated in the Kanto area, later extended to Kyushu and other areas of Japan.
+It is composed of 60 kata of Iai, kumitachi of Kenjutsu, kumitachi of Iai, tachitori and tantōtori.
+The forms passed down by this style exude the wisdom, discipline, and determination of many masters and accomplished practitioners for hundreds of years, and it has been a major challenge of great importance to transmit these forms correctly generation after generation.

+__Saturday__
+11:00 - 13:00 (the second Saturday of the month)

 ## Kyudo classes

 <div id="classes-CJc2lhFv-kyudo" class="container">